 In spite of all of its idiosyncrasies the cabin was perfect to my family.
 Every morning we woke up and dragged ourselves into the lake, which was always freezing.
 (There are baby pictures of me floating in a tube wearing a sweater for warmth).
 In the afternoons my sister and I would fish or canoe or kayak.
 We would explore the swamp at one end of the lake or blueberry island (our backyard had a blueberry patch grown from stolen saplings from there).
 We often would rent a boat and take it past Bigwin Island or to Dorset at night for ice cream.
 On Thursdays, there was Bingo, my mother’s favorite, at the local community center where you could win paper towels, bubbles or Canada socks (featured above).
 In true Turner style, all of us brought books to read during rainy days.
 At night, we would play pinochle or Trivial Pursuit until 1 or 2 in the morning.
 And then it was time to look at the stars.

 Really, when I think about it, Totem Lodge was Roy Turner’s happy place.
 For most of my upbringing there was no cell phone reception.
 He probably read three personal books a year in Canada.
 He always squeezed in an hour or so a day to read me some Tolkien, an author perfectly suited to the thick nature that was all around us.
 Dad knew every root to watch for on the way to the beach.
 He knew exactly how to steer clear of the eyeball plant fields in a canoe.
 He bought one of the very first Langford canoes from Dwight, Ontario.
-Dad drank the water directly from the lake, claiming it was the cleanest water in the world.
+Dad drank the water directly from the lake, dipping his favorite metal cup off the dock, claiming it was the cleanest water in the world.
 He was friendly with all the locals – from the owner of the local junkshop to the 16-year-old who worked the counter at the marina.
 He knew exactly how much 6 sticky buns cost at Henrietta’s Pine Bakery.
 At night, he knew always knew exactly what time to go out to the dock and watch the stars.

 The stars seemed infinite in Canada.
 You could see the Milky Way clearly.
 We watched constellations and always looked for the North Star.
 We always went around the time of the Perseid meteor shower and every year, we saw shooting stars.
 We bundled up if it was cold and made sure that every light in the cabin was off.
 If we forgot, dad made us run back, which inevitably involved tripping on at least one root, and flip the switch to off.
 He would even be annoyed if the moon was too bright.
 I think it was a time of pure thoughtfulness for him.
 He contemplated the existential questions that were always too big for me.
 We spoke in whispers talking about the constellations and were gleeful every time we saw a shooting star.